Counseling Degrees and Programs in Vermont

 University of Vermont

-The University of Vermont (UVM) is home to a 60-credit, CACREP-accredited Master of Science (MS) in Counseling with tracks in Clinical Mental Health Counseling and School Counseling.
-In the MS in Clinical Mental Health Counseling, students take courses such as The Practice of Mental Health Counseling and Therapeutic Psychopharmacology for Counselors to learn theories and models of mental health and mental illness.
+The University of Vermont (UVM) is home to a 60-credit, CACREP-accredited Master of Science (MS) in Counseling with tracks in Clinical Mental Health Counseling and School Counseling also available.
+In the MS in Clinical Mental Health Counseling, students learn theories and models of mental health and mental illness through their coursework.
 The program also provides opportunities to develop and practice clinical skills through supervised practicum and internships.
 The program meets state coursework requirements for the Clinical Mental Health Counselor (CMHC) license.
-Students in the MS in School Counseling learn to work with elementary and secondary school students to improve mental wellbeing, strengthen social supports, and address behavioral challenges.
-Examples of required courses include Diagnosis in School Counseling and Developmental Guidance in Schools (K-12).
+Students in the MS in School Counseling learn to work with elementary and secondary school students to improve mental well-being, strengthen social supports, and address behavioral challenges.
 Upon completion of the program, graduates will meet state requirements to become a school counselor in Vermont.
-A 79-credit dual licensure option is available that enables students to meet the educational requirements to become both a school counselor and a CMHC in Vermont.
+A 76-credit dual licensure option is available that enables students to meet the educational requirements to become both a school counselor and a CMHC in Vermont.
 Students in this program are required to complete coursework and supervised work experience in both areas of practice.
-UVM also offers an Accelerated Master’s Program to current, high-achieving undergraduate students.
-This program enables students to complete both an undergraduate degree and an MS degree in counseling at UVM in an accelerated time frame by completing MS coursework during the senior year of the bachelor’s degree.

 Online and Hybrid Programs